Fushimi Inari Shrine Travel Guide

 How to Get There

-From Kyoto Station, take the JR Nara Line to Inari Station.
-The shrine entrance is directly outside the station.
+From Kyoto Station, take the JR Nara Line to Inari Station; the shrine entrance is directly outside.
 From Gion or eastern Kyoto, Keihan Railway to Fushimi-inari Station may be easier.

 Nearby Attractions